 Making cancellation difficult

 I recently considered signing up for the free trial of the Calm app, which provides guided meditations.
-But the company not only requires a credit card to sign up for the supposed free trial, but has complaint after complaint on review sites from customers angry about how difficult it is to cancel.
+But the company not only requires a credit card to sign up for the supposed free trial; there are complaints on review sites from customers angry about how difficult it is to cancel.
 Not very calming!
 This kind of dark pattern will cost you customers.